 If finance departments are to implement digitized systems efficiently then they need to ensure that there is effective cooperation with their IT department.

-In the UK, 2 in 5 of respondents said that their IT and finance departments worked closely together, but in Germany, Austria and Switzerland only one in 14 businesses are prioritising the cooperation of their IT and finance teams.
+In the UK, 2 in 5 of respondents said that their IT and finance departments worked closely together, but in Germany, Austria, and Switzerland only one in 14 businesses are prioritizing the cooperation of their IT and finance teams.